 In their efforts to record the events of the day, both British authorities and the Massachusetts Provincial Congress collected depositions from everyone involved that they could.
 Others wrote of the day's events in diaries or personal letters.
 In all of these accounts there is only one mention of a flag anywhere that day.

 British Officer, Lieutenant Barker reported that he observed a flag flying from a liberty pole on a hill near Concord and that he saw some British grenadiers chop the pole down.
-He did say what the flag looked like, however.
+He did not say what the flag looked like, however.
 Barker also reported that this happened several hours before the Bedford Minutemen arrived at Concord and far to the west of the hill.
 This is the only contemporary account mentioning any flag at the Battles of Lexington or Concord.

 Some historians discount the story because of the lack of corroborating accounts.
 There are, however, some facts that at least indicate that the story might be true.

 The questions of who made the flag and when are not known, but the flag itself gives us an approximate time period.
 The floral pattern on the cloth has been dated by historians to the early 1700s.

 Cyrus Page claimed the Bedford Flag had been in his family for generations.
 Indeed, the Bedford and Billerica town records indicate that Nathaniel's grandfather, father and uncle all served in the position as Bedford militia's cornet.
 A Page had been carrying the flag since 1720.
 The actual commission naming Nathaniel's father John "Cornett of the Troop of horse," dated 1737, is on display at the Bedford Free Public Library.